 A Facial Oil Recipe For Acne

-These oils are chosen fro their anti-bacterial, anti-inflammatory and healing properties.
+These oils are chosen for their anti-bacterial, anti-inflammatory and healing properties.

 Antioxidant Facial Oil Recipe For Combination Skin